Spark scam: Hundreds of victims as thousands of dollars posted offshore

 The two victims, one of whom was an 84-year-old woman, were identified and had their intercepted money returned by police.

-Further Inquiries revealed that both victims had posted further packages containing substantial amounts of money, which is yet to be recovered.
+Further inquiries revealed that both victims had posted further packages containing substantial amounts of money, which is yet to be recovered.

 Blackman said these were just two examples of the unfolding scam, which police believe follows a clear pattern.